FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console_of_java_sdk.md

 * generateGroupFromFile                     Generate group according to the specified file
 * getAccountStatus                          GetAccountStatus of the account
 * getAvailableConnections                   Get the connection information of the nodes connected with the sdk
+* getBatchReceiptsByBlockHashAndRange       Get batched transaction receipts according to block hash and the transaction range
+* getBatchReceiptsByBlockNumberAndRange     Get batched transaction receipts according to block number and the transaction range
 * getBlockByHash                            Query information about a block by hash
 * getBlockByNumber                          Query information about a block by number
 * getBlockHashByNumber                      Query block hash by block number